Haiti and the Dominican Republic’s Historical and Cultural Ties

 How it works

-Two countries, the Dominican Republic and Haiti, inhabit the island of Hispaniola in the the Caribbean.
-Haiti occupies the western half, and the Dominican Republic occupies the larger and eastern portion of the island.
-Haiti’s population consists of ninety percent blacks of West African descent, and the rest of the population consists primarily of mulattos.
-The majority of the Dominican Republic’s population is of mixed African and European descent.
-Even though their populations look much different, due to their close proximities, these two neighbors have a shared history.
+Two countries, the Dominican Republic and Haiti, inhabit the island of Hispaniola in the Caribbean.
+Haiti occupies the western half, while the Dominican Republic occupies the larger, eastern portion of the island.
+Haiti’s population consists of ninety percent Black individuals of West African descent, with the remainder primarily mulattos.
+Conversely, the majority of the Dominican Republic’s population is of mixed African and European descent.
+Despite their distinct demographic compositions, these two neighbors have a shared history due to their close proximity.

 Need a custom essay on the same topic?